Olympia – Delphi | Three Days Tour

 Visit the Archaeological Site with the Sanctuary of Olympian Zeus, the Ancient Stadium and the Archaeological Museum.
 Then drive on through the plains of Eliad and Achaia until the magnificent bridge which is crossing the Corinthian Bay from Rion to Antirion.

-Pass by the picturesque towns of Nafpactos (Lepanto) and Itea, arrive in Delphi - Dinner & Overnight in Delphi. - 3rd Day
+Pass by the picturesque towns of Nafpactos (Lepanto) and Itea, arrive in Delphi - Dinner & Overnight in Delphi. - Day 3 – Delphi → Athens

 - Situated at the foot of Mount Parnassos, within the angle formed by the twin rocks of the Phaedriades, lies the Pan-Hellenic sanctuary of Delphi, which had the most famous oracle of ancient Greece.
 Delphi was regarded as the centre of the world.
 According to mythology, it is here that the two eagles sent out by Zeus from the ends of the universe to find the navel of the world met.
 The sanctuary of Delphi, set within a most spectacular landscape, was for many centuries the cultural and religious centre and symbol of unity for the Hellenic world and seat of the Pythian Games, the second most important games in Greece after the Olympics, which were held every four years.